porsche-design-system/porsche-design-system/packages/storefront/src/pages/performance/loading-behaviour.md

 - **cdn:** 'auto' | 'cn' = 'auto'
 - **withoutTags**: boolean = false

-By default, our core is always prefetched when using this partial.
+By default, our core is always preloaded when using this partial.

 #### Example usage with dynamic template